likesunny-yon/MedicalArchive_fullstack/README.md

 - ### **Backend Server/Api**_**Python Flask**
     - <b style="color: orange">The Api or server</b>, we created performs two functions, encrypt the ipfs cid returned after a file is uploaded and return the encryption which makes use of <b style="color:orange">Fernet Encryption Methods and User defined password</b> to store in our smart contract. [code here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/Backend/securor/__init__.py#L51) and [here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/Backend/securor/__init__.py#L41)

-    - Decrypt a list of Fernet hashed nd return the Cids of the decrypted hashes to render on our frontwnd [see here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/Backend/securor/__init__.py#L57)
+    - Decrypt a list of Fernet hashes and return the Cids of the decrypted hashes to render on our frontend [see here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/Backend/securor/__init__.py#L57)

     - See Backend Documentation [here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/Backend/README.md)

 - ### **NFT.Storage/IPFS**
-    - TWe used the nft.storage npm packed to interact and upload files to ipfs[see here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/frontend_fi/src/components/upload/Upload.jsx#L92)
+    - We used the nft.storage npm packed to interact and upload files to ipfs[see here](https://github.com/Godhanded/MedicalArchive_fullstack/blob/main/frontend_fi/src/components/upload/Upload.jsx#L92)

-- ### **Filecoin Hyperspace Chain**
+- ### **Fantom Testnet Chain**
     - The contract was <b style="color: orange">deployed on</b>this chain